 How CPE Monitor Works

 You will receive a unique ID after setting up your e-Profile with NABP and registering for CPE Monitor.
-ACPE-accredited providers have transitioned their systems to CPE Monitor, which means that you will need to provide your NABP e-Profile ID and date of birth when you register for CPE or submit a request for credit.
-Transmission of CPE data is a three-step process:
+ACPE-accredited providers are set up to transmit data through the CPE Monitor system.
+This means that you will need to provide your NABP e-Profile ID and date of birth (MMDD) when you register for CPE or submit a request for credit.

-In addition, boards of pharmacy now have the option of requesting reports on their licensees.
-With this capability, some boards may eventually eliminate the need for you to send paper copies of CPE statements of credit to the boards for activities from ACPE-accredited providers.
-Check with your board(s) to learn the preferred process for submitting proof of CPE credits and always be sure to update your license with the new expiration date.
+In the past, boards of pharmacy have had to rely on paper-based auditing processes.
+Now boards have the option of requesting reports on CPE activity for their licensees through CPE Monitor.
+This means your board may no longer require that you send paper copies of CPE statements of credit for activities from ACPE-accredited providers.
+Check with your board(s) to learn the preferred process for submitting proof of CPE credits as well as for the amount of CPE required each year.